MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/tls/tls-registry-settings.md

 This entry controls the size of the issuer cache, and it's used with issuer mapping.
 The SChannel SSP attempts to map all of the issuers in the client's certificate chain, not just the direct issuer of the client certificate.
 When the issuers don't map to an account, which is the typical case, the server might attempt to map the same issuer name repeatedly, hundreds of times per second.

-To prevent this, the server has a negative cache, so if an issuer name doesn't map to an account, it's added to the cache and the SChannel SSP won't attempt to map the issuer name again until the cache entry expires.
+To prevent this, the server has a negative cache, so if an issuer name doesn't map to an account, it's added to the cache and the SChannel SSP doesn't attempt to map the issuer name again until the cache entry expires.
 This registry entry specifies the cache size.
-This entry does *not* exist in the registry by default.
+This entry doesn't exist in the registry by default.
 The default value is *100*.

 Applicable versions: All versions beginning with Windows Server 2008 and Windows Vista.